aknay/aknay.github.io/_posts/2023-03-17-how-to-deploy-containerized-flask-application-to-a-kubernetes-with-kubeadm-on-virtual-machines-part-1.markdown

 ### 5.3 Test the SSH connection to Virtual Machines
 Let's ssh to our virtual machines.
 1. Make sure you already have ssh client installed on your physical machine.
 If not, use `sudo apt install openssh-client` to install.
-2. From your physical machine's terminal, I use the following command to connect to our master.
+2. From your physical machine's terminal, I use the following command to connect to our `master` virtual machine.

     ```
     ssh -p 2222 aknay@127.0.0.1